AliEsmaeil/school-system/README.md

 Although it's a console application, it performs the core operations required for a GUI-based system.

-1.Clone this repository:
+1. Clone this repository:
 `git clone https://github.com/your-username/school-system.git`

-2.Navigate to the project directory:
+2. Navigate to the project directory:
 `cd school-system`

-3.Compile the application using a C compiler:
+3. Compile the application using a C compiler:
 `gcc -o school-system main.c`

-4.Run the application:
+4. Run the application:
 `./school-system`

 `